Investigating disk space on an ESXi host

 The following are a list of files that are safe to delete:

-• Virtual machine log files can be removed if there are a large number (thousands) of vmware*.log files in the virtual machine's folder.
+• Virtual machine log files can be removed if there are a large number (hundreds) of vmware#.log files in the virtual machine's folder.

 • ISO files that were copied to the system.

-2. Use the rm command to permanently delete files.
-For example:
+2. Use the rm command to permanently delete files:

-Caution: If you delete a file, there is no way to recover it.
+Caution: If a file is deleted, there is no way to recover it.
 Therefore, use caution when deleting files.
-If you are unsure about deleting a specific file, contact VMware Support for assistance.
-If a system file is removed inadvertently, it may cause damage to your ESX or ESXi host that can require a re-installation of the software.
+If there is any hesitancy about deleting a specific file, contact Broadcom Technical Support for assistance.
+If a system file is removed inadvertently, it may cause damage to the ESXi host that can require a re-installation of the software.

 Archiving old files

-Historical log files on an ESX or ESXi host may be required for reference in troubleshooting or trending.
+Historical log files on an ESXi host may be required for reference in troubleshooting.
 They can be compressed and archived rather than being deleted.
-Note, see also vmsupport files left on ESX or ESXi host fill the filesystem on which they reside.

 To compress historic log files: